Kaleido-Biosciences/vokab/README.md

 sam local start-api
 ```

-If the previous command ran successfully you should now be able to hit the following local endpoint to invoke your function `http://localhost:3000/health`
+If the previous command ran successfully you should now be able to hit the following local endpoint to invoke your function `http://localhost:3000/health`.

+#### Local DynamoDB
+If you want to test creating and querying terms locally you can use the [DynamoDBLocal distribution](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html)
+The bash script `vokab-function/create-tables.sh` can be used to create tables in DynamoDBLocal that will be required.

+#### Template ####
+Copy the `reference-template.yaml` file to `template.yaml` and make any desired adjustments to parameters, particularly
+paying attention to those with `#Replace` comments.
+The `template.yaml` file is the default input file for SAM that describes
+the cloud infrastructure.
+Git is configured through `.gitignore` to not commit this file so you can add your own values
+without worrying about them being pushed to the repo when you push.

-**SAM CLI** is used to emulate both Lambda and API Gateway locally and uses our `template.yaml` to understand how to bootstrap this environment (runtime, where the source code is, etc.) - The following excerpt is what the CLI will read in order to initialize an API and its routes:
+**SAM CLI** is used to emulate both Lambda and API Gateway locally and uses our `template.yaml` to understand how to
+bootstrap this environment (runtime, where the source code is, etc.) - The following excerpt is what the CLI will
+read in order to initialize an API and its routes:

 ```yaml
 ...